Robert Frazier (writer): Background

 His mother, Barbara Brown Frazier, was an oil painter, educated by Emil Gruppe (1896–1978) and Dimitri Romanovsky (Russian/American, 1887–1971) for portraiture.
-His father, Stuart Wilson Frazier, was a civilian teacher of cryptoanalysis - code breaking - for U.S. Army security at Fort Devens, a post he obtained after serving in the Army with a small contingent of Americans during World War II at Bletchley Park, the famous codebreaking center in England.
+His father, Stuart Wilson Frazier, was a civilian teacher of cryptoanalysis (code breaking) for U.S. Army security at Fort Devens, a post he obtained after serving in the Army with a small contingent of Americans during World War II at Bletchley Park, the famous codebreaking center in England.

 Frazier was educated at the University of Iowa, where as an undergraduate, after being misplaced in a first course, he was allowed to take graduate courses in poetry at the Iowa Writers' Workshop.

 Move to Nantucket Island

 In the mid-1970s, he moved to Nantucket Island (his distant relatives were among the early settlers there), where an artists colony existed.
-He married Karol Marie Lindquist, a maker of the Nantucket Lightship Basket, in 1978, and attended the Clarion Workshop in Ann Arbor, Michigan in 1980 (and returned there as the assistant in 1981).
+He married Karol Marie Lindquist, a maker of the Nantucket Lightship Basket, in 1978.
+In 1980, he attended the Clarion Workshop in Ann Arbor, Michigan and returned there as tan assistant in 1981.

 He also began a career in oil painting then, which after a hiatus to try working as a fiction writer from 1988 to 1998 (he sold 60 or so stories and was a regular attendee at the Sycamore Hill Writer's Workshop), he resumed in 1998.

-Frazier freelances as a graphic designer, for a time designing books for SF publisher Mark V. Ziesing and was art director for Nantucket Magazine from 1995 - 2005.
+Frazier freelances as a graphic designer, for a time designing books for SF publisher Mark V. Ziesing and was art director for Nantucket Magazine from 1995 to 2005.

-He was president of the Artists Association of Nantucket from 1999–2004, and now works as their Curator of Exhibitions.
+He was president of the Artists Association of Nantucket from 1999 to 2004, and now works as their Curator of Exhibitions.

 In 2016, he had his 15th consecutive solo exhibition of oil paintings at the Old Spouter Gallery on Nantucket Island.
 In 2007, his article on painter Frank Swift Chase was published in Historic Nantucket, a publication of the Nantucket Historical Association.